1Password/kubernetes-secrets-injector/README.md

 **NOTE:** The injector creates the TLS certificate required for the webhook to work on the fly when deploying the injector (`deployment.yaml`).
 When the injector is removed from the cluster, it will delete the certificate.

-### Step 4: Annotate your client pod/deployment with `inject` annotation
+### Step 4: Annotate your client pod or deployment with `inject` annotation

-Annotate your client pod/deployment specification with `operator.1password.io/inject`.
-It expects a comma-separated list of the containers that you want to mutate and inject secrets into.
+Annotate your client pod or deployment spec with `operator.1password.io/inject`.
+It expects a comma separated list of the names of the containers that will be mutated and have secrets injected.
 ```yaml
 # client-deployment.yaml
 annotations: